Quasi-Monte Carlo-Based Conditional Malliavin Method for Continuous-Time Asian Option Greeks: Numerical experiments

 In our experiments, the number of samples $N$ and the number of batches $M$ are the same for each method.
 We take $H=120$ in the up-and-out Asian call options.
 In each numerical experiment, there are $M=500$ independent batches of simulation and each batch contains $N=2^{15}$ samples.
 The Malliavin (MV) estimate in MC is chosen as the benchmark, and we denote it by MC-MV.
 Let the variance of the MC-MV be $V_0^2$.
 If the variance of an alternative estimate is $V^2$, then the VRF of this estimate with respect to MC-MV is given by

 In QMC setting, GPCA method is used as the PGM to reduce the effective dimension (due to its superiority in Section \ref{Sec-QMC}) and the scrambled Sobol' points proposed by \citet{Matousek98} are used as the RQMC points.

-We set parameters $S_0=100$, $\sigma=0.2$, $r=0.1$, $T=1$ for all examples and set $d=64$, $256$, and $K=90$, $100$, $110$.
+As pointed out by \citet{Hull22}, a risky asset typically has a volatility between $15\%$ and $60\%$.
+Following the usual parameters selection in simulation and without loss of generality (see \cite{Glasserman04,Fournie99,Zhang20,Xiao18}), we set $S_0=100$, $\sigma=0.2, 0.4$, $r=0.1$, $T=1$ for all examples and set $d=64, 256$, and $K=90, 100, 110$.
 The option is in the money if $K=90$, at the money if $K=100$, and out of money if $K=110$.

 For each Greek, we compare the MV method and the CMV method.
 The MV method includes MC-MV and QMC-MV, which combine MV method with MC and QMC, respectively.
 The CMV method includes MC-CMV and QMC-CMV, which combine CMV method with MC and QMC, respectively.